Monday, April 15, 2024

 And all I have to say is...
 Seth and Lauren (Miller) Rogen are my f*cking heroes.

 Like Dev and me, their list consists of legitimate and serious reasoning... and hilarious tidbits that I feel you only really understand if you have no desire for children.
-He makes the crack that, "we like to lay in bed on Saturday mornings and smoke weed and watch cartoons and we couldn't do that if we had kids" and people are super f*cking butt hurt over it.
+He makes the crack that, "we like to lay in bed on Saturday mornings and smoke weed and watch movies and we couldn't do that if we had kids" and people are super f*cking butt hurt over it.

 People legit COULD NOT WAIT to rip into this man's soul because he had the nerve to have a different opinion than them.
 My favorites are shit like, "imagine bragging about being a loser" and "sad, they will wake up at fifty and realize life has no meaning."